keerthanasriranga/System-Software-Lab/README.md

 # System-Software-Lab
-Laboratiry Programs for this subject - 6th semester
+Laboratory Programs for this subject - 6th semester